| Position | Member | Term Exp. |

 President – Samantha Thompson

-Samantha’s guiding philosophy echoes Maya Angelou’s wisdom, “Do the best you can until you know better.
+Samantha’s leadership is guided by Maya Angelou’s words: “Do the best you can until you know better.
 Then when you know better, do better.”

 President Elect -Katie Salch